 Discovering the importance of folic acid for spina bifida prevention

 Women trying to become pregnant are now routinely advised to take folic acid supplements to prevent spina bifida and the number of cases in the UK has dramatically reduced.
-These days it is estimated that just over one baby out of every 1,000 born is affected by spina bifida, however 60 years ago that number was over three times higher.
+These days it is estimated that six babies out of every 10,000 is affected by spina bifida in the UK, however in the 1960s that number was over five times higher.

 Spina bifida is part of a group of birth defects called neural tube defects.
 The neural tube is the embryonic structure that develops into the baby's brain and spinal cord and the tissues around them.
 This normally forms early in pregnancy.
 In babies with spina bifida, a portion of the neural tube fails to develop or close properly, causing defects in the spinal cord and in the bones of the backbone.
 Babies that survive can suffer from hydrocephalus (water on the brain) and be left with disabilities.